Skip To Main Content

 Following a 30-year championship drought, Vigil led the Mustangs to the Chile Bowl Championship in 2022 as Western New Mexico defeated its rival, Eastern New Mexico, 38-24.
 The win over Eastern New Mexico culminated a 6-5 season in 2022.
 The six wins were the most for the program since the 2005 Mustangs team posted a 5-5 overall record.

-Prior to getting his first head football coach position at Western New Mexico, Vigil spent 12 seasons as an assistant football coach at the collegiate level.
+Before earning his first head football coach position at Western New Mexico, Vigil spent 12 seasons as an assistant football coach at the collegiate level.

 Vigil came to Western New Mexico in 2021 after serving as the running backs coach and recruiting coordinator for Head Coach Colby Carthel at NCAA Division I Stephen F. Austin in 2019 and 2020.

 On the coaching front at Stephen F. Austin, Vigil coached freshman running back Ja’quarion Turner to First-Team All-Conference honors in 2020.
 The 2020 SFA team captured its first winning season in over a decade by posting a 6-4 record.
-The only four lossses that season came against Football Bowl Subdivision (FBS) programs.
+The only four losses that season came against Football Bowl Subdivision (FBS) programs.

 In both 2015 and 2018, under Vigil’s leadership, two different Tiger quarterbacks (Treveon Albert in 2015 and Jacob Mezera in 2018) would break school records for both total yards and total touchdowns.
 Those two quarterbacks would also go on to earn both All-Conference and All-American honors.

 Before arriving at Fort Hays State in 2014, Vigil was the Associate Offensive Coordinator and Quarterbacks Coach for three seasons (2012-14) as his alma mater, Colorado Mesa University.
-During his time coaching at Colorado Mesa, the Mavericks won a total 15 games over three seasons and also won 13 conference games during that same time period.
+During his time coaching at Colorado Mesa, the Mavericks won a total of 15 games over three seasons and also won 13 conference games during that same period.

 From 2010-11, Vigil spent two seasons coaching running backs at NCAA Division II powerhouse Northwest Missouri State University.
 During his tenure with the Bearcats, two of his running backs earned All-Conference and All-American honors.